The future of the financial industry in the Middle East

 Talkwalker's Conversations Clusters showing social media conversations related to 'crypto' from the GCC market between September 2021 and March 2022.

 Plus, Project Aber is a cross-border partnership between the UAE and Saudi Arabia on cryptos that revolutionizes the way interbank transactions and reserve management occurs.
 The UAE and Saudi Arabia have partnered with IBM to explore ways to make settlements using a single regional currency.

 Furthermore, financial institutions in the Middle East are increasingly relying on artificial intelligence, predictive analytics, and algorithms in their daily operations.
 As a result of this fiscal consolidation, more efficiency is achieved and companies can do business easier.
 By having real-time analytics of every transaction, financial service providers can innovate more efficiently and ensure stronger tax compliance.

 In short, the financial industry in the Middle East is poised for a radical transformation in 2022.
 Financial institutions will allocate budgets to achieve long-term growth and operational resilience, in addition to ESG-focused investing and policies.
 This transformation is underpinned by three elemental pillars that financial service providers must focus on to prepare for the future: data, technology, and people.

 The future belongs to those who prepare for it today

 The relationship between consumers and financial service providers in the Middle East will determine the future of the industry.
-Therefore, it is critical for the financial industry to understand what consumers need and act upon it.
+Therefore, it is critical that financial services marketing plans include understanding what consumers need and acting upon it.
 The old adage says that historic data cannot predict future trends, though it surely can help shape them.